 Acute Pelvic Inflammatory Disease

 The true incidence of PID is unknown because of inaccuracy of diagnosis.
-The frequency of recognized PID increased dramatically from 1960 to 1975, with a peak in Sweden in 1977 and in the United States in 1993, after which the frequency began to decrease.1, 2, 3 This increase was particularly dramatic for women younger than 25 years.
-Among teenagers, the incidence of PID is estimated to be 1.5% annually; PID is the most frequent serious infection that teenagers acquire.
+The frequency of recognized PID increased dramatically from 1960 to 1975, with a peak in Sweden in 1977 and in the United States in 1993, after which the frequency began to decrease.4–6 This increase was particularly dramatic for women younger than 25 years.
+Among teenagers, the incidence of PID is estimated to be 1.5% annually, and it is the most frequent serious infection that teenagers acquire.

-The cause of the rise in the PID rate is not well documented, but, in part, the rise was related to an increase in sexually transmitted agents that cause PID, to changes in sexual behavior, and to changes in contraceptive methods.
-For example, a parallel rise was observed between the rates of PID and both gonorrhea and chlamydia.4 However, in European countries, the proportion of gonorrhea-associated PID has decreased while there was a dramatic increase of total PID due to diseases other than gonorrhea.5 The influence of changes in sexual behavior among women has been less well documented, but an increase in the proportion of young sexually active women may increase the PID rates.
+The cause of the rise in the rate of PID has not been well documented, but it is in part related to an increase in sexually transmitted agents known to cause PID, to changes in sexual behavior, and to changes in contraceptive methods.
+For example, a parallel rise was observed in the rates of PID and gonorrhea.7 However, in European countries, the proportion of gonorrhea-associated PID has decreased while there was a dramatic increase of total PID due to diseases other than gonorrhea.3 The influence of changes in sexual behavior among women has been less well documented, but an increase in the proportion of young sexually active women may increase the PID rates.
 The influence of contraceptive changes is discussed later.
 In the 1980s, up to 15% of women of reproductive age had prior PID, and many were left with the sequelae of the infection.
-In 1980 an estimated 3.5% of women 30 years of age were sterile or had an ectopic pregnancy as a result of PID.5
+In 1980, and estimated 3.5% of women 30 years of age were sterile or had an ectopic pregnancy as a result of PID.3

 Recurrent Pelvic Inflammatory Disease

-A subsequent episode occurs in up to 25% of women after an episode of PID.11 The frequency of infertility and other sequelae markedly increases after multiple infections, so attempts should be made to reduce subsequent PID through education, treatment of male sexual partners, and close follow-up.
+A subsequent episode occurred in 25% of women after one episode of PID.8 The frequency of infertility and other sequelae increases after multiple infections, and physicians should attempt to reduce subsequent PID through education, treatment of male sexual partners, and close follow-up.
+The high subsequent infection rate has been related to the susceptibility of damaged fallopian tube mucosa to recurrent infection and perhaps to unrecognized persistent infection.
 Women with sexually transmitted organisms tend to reacquire these organisms, which further contribute to recurrent PID.
-The high subsequent tubal infection rate may be related to the susceptibility of damaged fallopian tube mucosa to recurrent infection and perhaps to unrecognized persistent infection.

-The number of ectopic pregnancies reported in the United States doubled in the 1980s but has decreased since 1990.18 Between 1930 and 1980, the frequency of ectopic pregnancy after PID increased,5 perhaps related to antibiotic therapy.
-Antibiotics reduce the total tubal occlusion rates but they do not reverse all tubal damage sustained before therapy.
-Tubal damage causes the majority of tubal pregnancies.
-Tubal damage from prior PID is observed in about 50% of women with an ectopic pregnancy.5 Tubal entrapment of the ovum or slowed tubal transit time from damaged cilia presumably accounts for the tubal rather than intrauterine implantation of the pregnancy.
+The number of ectopic pregnancies reported in the United States doubled in the 1980s but has decreased since 1990.13 Between 1930 and 1980, the frequency of ectopic pregnancy after PID increased,3 perhaps related to antibiotic therapy, which reduces total tubal occlusion rates but does not reverse tubal damage sustained before therapy.
+Tubal damage from prior PID can be observed in about 50% of women who have an ectopic pregnancy.3 Tubal entrapment of the ovum or slowed tubal transit time from damaged cilia presumably accounts for the tubal rather than intrauterine implantation.

-Ectopic pregnancy occurs in 7% of women with their first pregnancy after PID.
-5, 19 The risk of an ectopic pregnancy is about 7 times greater in women after PID than in women without prior PID.
-Ectopic pregnancy rates increase with the severity of the tubal damage and with the number of episodes of PID.20 The impact of ectopic pregnancy on subsequent infertility is considerable; only about one half of women with an ectopic pregnancy ever again conceive.
-If a pregnancy occurs following an ectopic pregnancy, the rate of another ectopic pregnancy is about 20%.
-20
+Seven percent of women having their first pregnancy after PID develop an ectopic pregnancy.3,14 The risk of an ectopic pregnancy is 7 to 10 times greater in women after PID than in women without prior PID.
+Ectopic pregnancy rates increase with the more severe the tubal damage and with the number of episodes of PID.15 The impact of ectopic pregnancy on infertility is considerable; about one half of women with an ectopic pregnancy never again conceive, and about 20% of those with an ectopic pregnancy have another ectopic pregnancy if they do conceive.15

 Chronic Abdominal Pain